sirech/homepage2/src/pages/articles/2021-01-26-what-does-the-nginx-ingress-controller-actually-do/index.md

   </figcaption>
 </figure>

 It seems hard to believe, but I had never written about [Kubernetes](https://kubernetes.io/) before.
 It feels impossible to hold a conversation about technology for more than five minutes without coming to the topic of _k8s_.
 Let's fix that.
-I have to publish a couple articles centered around Kubernetes to catch up.
+I have to publish a couple of articles centered around Kubernetes to catch up.

 If you operate a Kubernetes cluster with any significant usage, chances are you're using [an Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
 It just seems the thing to do.
 I've had a thing for [Traefik](/setting-up-traefik/) for a while.
 However, the path of least resistance is to use the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/).
 That's the one I'm familiar with and the one I will be deconstructing in this post.

 ## An introduction

 What is an Ingress Controller?
 Essentially, it makes connectivity for applications easier.
-You can have one entrypoint into the cluster and let different applications define the URLs they are going to serve.
-Moreover, you don't need change the controller when you add new applications, keeping the whole thing nicely decoupled.
+You can have one entrypoint into the cluster and let different applications define the URLs they serve.
+Moreover, you don't need to change the controller when you add new applications, keeping the whole thing nicely decoupled.

 It's pretty easy.
 For the applications, I mean.
-The complexity doesn't disappear, it's just moved somewhere else.
+The complexity doesn't disappear, it just moves somewhere else.

 <figure class="figure">
   <img src="./images/basics.png" alt="Basic parts" />